noi-techpark/odh-docs/source/howto.rst

    calls and various tricks&tips for the Tourism domain.

 .. rubric:: Miscellaneous

-..
-For every area, some information common to all howtos is provided.

 #. :doc:`/howto/authentication`.
 Developers and Code Contributors
    have a dedicated tutorial to help them bootstrapping the